“I am tired of being scared of him.”

 Happy little toy, whispers the woman.

 Celia can’t get them out of her head.
 She lied to Stephen.
 She lied.
-But now she’s on his lap, and he’s kissing her, and he just told her that he loved her, and as much as her heart wants to leap into the air and sing and dance it it shackled by the fact that she is a
+But now she’s on his lap, and he’s kissing her, and he just told her that he loved her.
+As much as her heart wants to leap into the air and sing and dance it it shackled by the fact that she is a

 Her back is up against the steering wheel, her thighs on either side of his lap, and the windows are clear.
 She doesn’t care.
 Her hand slides between their bodies, fingers fumbling to unbutton and unzip his pants.
 She will make those voices disappear.